zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 ..
 Note::
    This version of LinuxMonitor fully replaces EnterpriseLinux.
-To avoid related errors in zenhub logs, EnterpriseLinux ZP should be removed.
+To avoid related errors in zenhub logs, EnterpriseLinux ZP should be removed after the new LinuxMonitor has been applied.

 Discovery
 ~~~~~~~~~